qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

   straight line** segments will be used during rendering.
 * :guilabel:`Tolerance type`: it can be 'Maximum angle' or 'Maximum distance'

 **Rasters**

 * With :guilabel:`RGB band selection`, you can define the number for the Red, Green and Blue band.

 *Contrast enhancement*

-* :guilabel:`Single band gray` |selectString|.
-A single band gray can have 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' and also 'Clip to MinMax'.
+Contrast enhancement options can be applied to :guilabel:`Single band gray`, :guilabel:`Multi band color (byte/band)` or :guilabel:`Multi band color (>byte/band)`.
-* :guilabel:`Multi band color (byte/band)` |selectString|.
-Options are 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' and 'Clip to MinMax'.
+For each, you can set:

-* :guilabel:`Multi band color (>byte/band)` |selectString|.
-Options are 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' and 'Clip to MinMax'.
+* the :guilabel:`Algorithm` to use, whose values can be 'No stretch', 'Stretch to MinMax', 'Stretch and Clip to MinMax' or 'Clip to MinMax'
-* :guilabel:`Limits (minimum/maximum)` |selectString|.
-Options are
+* the :guilabel:`Limits (minimum/maximum)` to apply, with values such as 'Cumulative pixel count cut', 'Minimum/Maximum', 'Mean +/- standard deviation'.

-  'Cumulative pixel count cut', 'Minimum/Maximum', 'Mean +/- standard deviation'.
+For rasters rendering, you can also define the following options:

 * :guilabel:`Cumulative pixel count cut limits`
 * :guilabel:`Standard deviation multiplier`

 **Debugging**

-* |checkbox| :guilabel:`Map canvas refresh`
+* |checkbox| :guilabel:`Map canvas refresh` to debug rendering duration.

 .. _canvas_legend_options: